BC Tel

 Ken Blanes (who became I&R, then Facility man)

-Bob Forsyth (became a construction guy, now in Kamloops)
+Bob Forsyth (went to I&R then construction, now retired in Kamloops)

 Jim Shepherd (hired in 1976- went to PG, resigned there in 1981))